Russian Ruble country flag

 Russian Ruble

-The ruble or rouble (Russian: рубль, romanized: rublʹ; symbol: ₽; ISO code: RUB) is the currency of Russia.
+The ruble or rouble (Russian: рубль, romanized: rublʹ; symbol: ₽; ISO code: RUB) is the official currency of Russia.
 Banknotes and coins are issued by the Central Bank of Russia, which is Russia's monetary authority independent of all other government bodies.
-The ruble is the second-oldest currency in continuous use and the first decimal currency.
-The ruble was the currency of the Russian Empire, which was replaced by the Soviet ruble (code: SUR) during the Soviet period.
-Following the dissolution of the Soviet Union, by 1992, the Soviet ruble was replaced in the Russian Federation by the Russian ruble (code: RUR) at par.
-The Russian ruble then further continued to be used in 11 post-Soviet states, forming a "ruble zone" until 1993.
-The ruble was further redenominated with the new code "RUB" just preceding the 1998 Russian financial crisis, and was exchanged at the rate of 1,000 RUR = 1 RUB.
-As of April 2019, the ruble was the 17th-most traded currency in the world; however, due to international sanctions, the ruble dropped to being the 34th-most traded currency in the world as of April 2022.
-The ruble is subdivided into 100 kopecks which have fallen out of use due to inflation.
+The ruble is the second-oldest currency in continuous use, after pound sterling, as well as the first decimal currency.
+The ruble was the currency of the Russian Empire and later the Soviet Union, where it was known as the Soviet ruble (code: SUR, 810).
+Following the dissolution of the Soviet Union in 1991, the Soviet ruble was replaced in Russia with the Russian ruble (code: RUR, 810) at par in the following year.
+The Russian ruble continued to be used in 11 post-Soviet states, forming a "ruble zone" until 1993.
+In 1998, the ruble was redenominated (code: RUB, 643) shortly before the 1998 financial crisis, at a rate of 1000 RUR = 1 RUB.
+The ruble is a free-floating currency and is subdivided into 100 kopecks which have fallen out of use due to inflation.
 In 2023, the digital ruble was introduced.
+The Russian ruble is also used as a de facto legal tender in Baikonur, Abkhazia and South Ossetia.

 Egyptian Pound

 The Egyptian pound (Egyptian Arabic: جنيه مصرى [ɡeˈneː ˈmɑsˤri, ˈɡeni-]; abbreviations: £, E£, £E, LE, or EGP in Latin, and ج.م. in Arabic, ISO code: EGP) is the official currency of Egypt.
-It is divided into 100 piastres, (or qirsh, قرش [ʔerʃ]; plural قروش [ʔʊˈruːʃ]; abbreviation: PT, short for "piastre tarif")) and was historically divided into 1,000 milliemes (مليم [mælˈliːm]; French: millième, abbreviated to m or mill).
+It is divided into 100 piastres, (or qirsh, قرش [ʔerʃ]; plural قروش [ʔʊˈruːʃ]; abbreviation: PT, short for "piastre tarif") and was historically divided into 1,000 milliemes (مليم [mælˈliːm]; French: millième, abbreviated to m or mill).
 Since July 6, 2022, the 10- and 20-pound notes have been made out of polymer plastic paper.